airton/manage-user-roles/readme.txt

     *   **See only their own content:** The user will only see the posts, pages, or custom post types they have personally created.
     *   **See all content:** The user will have no content restrictions and can see everything, just like an administrator.
 *   **Admin Bar Cleanup:** The "Edit" link on the admin bar is automatically hidden when a user is viewing a post they don't have permission to see.
+*   **Media Library Isolation:** (New in 2.1.0) Optionally restrict the Media Library so users only see their own uploaded files.
+Works for both Grid and List views.
 *   **Administrator Override:** Administrators are never affected by these rules and can always see all content.

 This is the perfect tool for multi-author websites, magazines, or any project where you need to ensure users only have access to the content relevant to them.